NREL/OpenStudio-server/README.md

 [VirtualBox]: https://www.virtualbox.org/ "VirtualBox"
 [ChefDK]: https://downloads.getchef.com/chef-dk/ "ChefDK"

-- Check out the git repo: see the instruction on the Wiki.
+- Check out this git repo: see the instruction on the Wiki.

-- Install a couple Vagrant plugin for bootstrapping Chef and Berkshelf (for downloading cookbooks)
+- Install the Vagrant plugins for bootstrapping Chef and Berkshelf

 ```sh
 vagrant plugin install vagrant-omnibus vagrant-berkshelf